Probing the quantum metric of 3D topological insulators: Abstract

 \section{Abstract}

 {The surface states of 3D topological insulators possess geometric structures that imprint distinctive signatures on electronic transport.
-A prime example is the Berry curvature, which controls electric frequency doubling via a higher order moment, called Berry curvature triple.
+A prime example is the Berry curvature, which controls, for instance, electric frequency doubling via its higher order moments.
 In addition to the Berry curvature, topological surface states are expected to exhibit a nontrivial quantum metric, which plays a key role in governing nonlinear magnetotransport.
-However, its manifestation has yet to be experimentally observed in 3D topological insulators.
+However, its manifestation has yet to be experimentally observed and controlled in 3D topological insulators.
 Here, we provide evidence for a nonlinear response activated by the quantum metric of the topological surface states of Sb$_2$Te$_3$.
-We measure a time-reversal odd, nonlinear magnetoresistance that is independent of temperature and disorder below 30 K and is thus of intrinsic geometrical origin.
-Our measurements demonstrate the existence of quantum geometry-induced transport in topological phases of matter and provide strategies for designing novel functionalities in topological devices.}
+We measure a time-reversal odd, nonlinear magnetoresistance that is independent from the temperature and the scattering time below 30 K, and is thus of intrinsic geometrical origin.
+This quantum metric magnetoresistance can be controlled by tuning the contributions of the top and bottom topological surface states by voltage gating.
+Our measurements thus demonstrate the existence and tunability of quantum geometry-induced transport in topological phases of matter and provide strategies for designing novel functionalities in topological devices.}

 \keywords{Quantum metric, Berry curvature, Topological insulators, Spin-momentum locking, Nonlinear transport, Magnetotransport, Weak antilocalization}

 Three-dimensional strong topological insulators are materials with anomalous gapless surface states mandated by the nontrivial topological properties of the insulating bulk \cite{Hasan2010,Qi2011}.
 These conductive states evade the fermion doubling theorem \cite{NIELSEN1981219} and form an odd number of topologically-protected Dirac cones that display remarkable features such as spin-momentum locking, robustness against disorder-mediated electronic localization, and suppressed backscattering.
 These properties underscore the enormous technological potential of topological insulators \cite{Tian2017,Breunig2021} with applications in topological superconductivity \cite{Sato2017} and quantum computing \cite{He2019a} as well as metrology \cite{Huang2025}, spintronics \cite{Pesin2012,He2019a}, nonlinear electronics \cite{He2021}, and energy harvesting \cite{Xu2017a}.